 In the case of Company B, this planning should be guided by management with the greatest expertise and knowledge of system implementations—and who can facilitate this process with the ERP Vendor.
 If there is no such in-house expertise and there is a budget in place for the implementation, it would be a good choice to utilize an external consulting firm to assist with this massive undertaking.

-Learn more about systems implementations in these popular articles:
+Learn more about systems implementations:

 Implementing a Financial System for a Small Business or Target Company?
 Experience Matters.

 As a company grows and/or is nearing an acquisition, keeping in mind the areas discussed above will help ensure a smoother ERP implementation as the Team approaches the User Acceptance Testing (UAT), Go Live, parallel testing, support and optimize phases.